digitallawyer/openlegaldictionary/_definitions/freeman.md

   law, it denoted one who was either bom free or emancipated, and was the opposite of “slave.”
 In feudal law, It designated an allodial proprietor, as distln-guished from a vassal or feudal tenant (And so in Pennsylvania colonial law.
 Fry’s Elec-tion Case, 71 Pa.
 308, 10 Am.
-Rep. 698.) ln old English law, the word described a freeholder or tenant by free services; one who was not a villein.
-In modern legal phraseology, it ls the appellation of a member of a city or borough having the right of suffrage, or a member of any municipal corporation invested with full civic rights
+Rep. 698.) in old English law, the word described a freeholder or tenant by free services; one who was not a villein.
+In modern legal phraseology, it is the appellation of a member of a city or borough having the right of suffrage, or a member of any municipal corporation invested with full civic rights
 published_at: '2018-07-07'
 layout: post